Solar Batteries To Keep The Power On

-Wide-scale power outages in California became a common event in 2019 and 2020 as a result of an aging electric grid that needs upgrading.
+Wide-scale power outages in California became a common event as a result of an aging electric grid that needs upgrading.

 In addition, natural events are always a threat to the power grid; high winds, lightning storms, hail, ice, snow, falling trees, floods, fires, and exposed power lines can all cut electric grid power at any time.